-There were no findings against Dover District Council from the Local Government Ombudsman in 2014/15.
+There were no findings against Dover District Council from the Local Government Ombudsman in 2015/16.

 Changes adopted by Council in January 2014, included a provision which allows Members to declare non-financial interests.
 The Model Code of Conduct continues to be regularly reviewed in order to ensure that it remains fit for purpose.
 The ability to declare a non-financial interest has been welcomed by Members and has been utilised on several occasions to ensure transparency in decision-making.

-No Code of Conduct training sessions were held during 2014/15.
-However, training on the Code of Conduct has been provided in May/June 2015 for new Members following the local elections on 7 May 2015.
+Training on the Code of Conduct was provided in May/June 2015 for new Members following the local elections on 7 May 2015.